 Graham suggestion: table with ack policy, Ack Policy subfield value, additional conditions, and meaning

+In the rest of this set of proposed changes, “$noun” is to be understood as “BLAH”, excluding the double quotes.

+In Table 9-6 change “Ack Policy” to “Ack $Noun” throughout.

-Acknowledgment Policy subfield
+Ack Policy$noun subfield

-The Acknowledgment Policy subfield is 2 bits in length and, together with other information, as shown in Table 9-9, identifies the acknowledgment policy that is followed upon the delivery of the MPDU.
+The Ack Policy$noun subfield is 2 bits in length and, together with other information, as shown in Table 9-9, identifies the acknowledgment policy, i.e. the behavior that is followed upon the delivery of the MPDU.
 The interpretation of these 2 bits is given in Table 9-9 (Ack Policy subfield in QoS Control field of QoS Data frames).